wilfriedwoivre/recipes/Readme.md

 A new blog without technologies, but cooking recipes.

-It's not original recipe but an aggregate of some recipe from internet.
+It's not original recipes but an aggregate of some recipes from internet.